 "licence" means a licence issued or continued under this Act; (« permis »)

 "minister" means the Minister of Health; (« ministre »)

-"private hospital" means a house or building in which one or more patients are received and lodged for medical treatment or for care and treatment for childbirth, but does not include a hospital as defined in The Hospitals Act. (« clinique privée »)
+"private hospital" means a house or building in which one or more patients are received and lodged for medical treatment or for care and treatment for childbirth, but does not include a hospital as defined in The Health Services Insurance Act. (« clinique privée »)